ECWA Hospital Egbe: History

+The hospital was founded by Rev. Tommy Titcombe and his wife, Ethel McIntosh, (a British-born Canadian Missionary), on behalf of Serving In Mission (SIM) from the United States, Canada, and the UK.

-Perhaps, because Ethel wanted to save more twins, she decided to start a small maternity in their house.
-This was the genesis of ECWA Hospital Egbe.
-In 1925 they started building a Maternity and Clinic, with Christian converts’ support and hard labour, the building was completed in 1926.
+The couple arrived in Egbe shortly before Christmas 1915, on their honeymoon.
+On Christmas day, the couple saved a woman giving birth to twins from being killed by a medicine man.
+Ethel decided to start a small maternity center in their house, which became the genesis of ECWA Hospital Egbe.

+In 1925, they built a maternity clinic with Christian converts' support, which was completed in 1926.

-Rev and Mrs. Titcombe, who had no formal medical training, worked hard to sustain the hospital until 1951.
-By 1950, the Egbe people had shown a positive response to the medical services, leading to an immediate need for trained personnel.
-Rev Tommy Titcombe consulted with Dr. George Campion in 1949, who agreed to come to Egbe after his medical training.
-Campion and his wife, who returned home in 1958, marked the transition of the hospital to one of the largest, most popular, and most successful in Kogi State and Nigeria.
-He initiated the construction of several buildings, including the main building housing, autoclave room, operation theatre, doctor's offices, Outpatients Department, patients' waiting room, card room, Ward A, and Laboratory.
-In 1965, he added Central Supply Room, Administration, Pharmacy, cashiers, and Accounts.
-In 1971, he built three Pastor's Offices, dedicated to Dr. Janet Troupe, who died while treating Lassa fever patients.
+Rev. and Mrs. Titcombe, who had no formal medical training, worked hard to sustain the hospital until 1951.
+By 1950, Egbe residents had a positive response to the medical services, leading to an immediate need for trained personnel.
+Rev. Titcombe consulted with Dr. George Campion in 1949, who agreed to come to Egbe after his medical training.
+Campion and his wife, who returned home in 1958, marked the transition of the hospital to one of the largest, most popular, and most successful in Kogi State.
+He initiated the construction of several buildings, including the main building housing, autoclave room, operation theatre, doctor's offices, Outpatients Department, patients' waiting room, card room, Ward A, and laboratory.
+In 1965, he added a central supply room, administration, pharmacy, cashiers, and accounts.
+In 1971, he built three pastor's offices, dedicated to Dr. Janet Troupe, who died while treating Lassa fever patients.

 ECWA School of Nursing and ECWA School of Midwifery

-Dr. Campion establish a Nursing Training School (NTS)(now ECWA School of Nursing, Egbe) the school was established in 1955, the government's approval was not secured until 1957.
+Dr. Campion established a Nursing Training School (NTS, now ECWA School of Nursing, Egbe) in 1955.
+The government's approval was not secured until 1957.
 ECWA Nursing Training School was the first in Kogi and Kwara for many years.
-ECWA School of Midwifery, Egbe was first established in 1977 as Midwives Training School and since has been graduating midwives who practice in Nigeria and abroad.
+ECWA School of Midwifery, Egbe was established in 1977 as Midwives Training School and since has been graduating midwives who practice in Nigeria and abroad.